Analysis | Ron Johnson’s unscientific use of vaccine and death data

 “A causal connection between the vaccine and an adverse event cannot be made based on any single report (with the exception of things like an anaphylactic reaction within seconds of receiving the vaccine),” Ellenberg wrote in an email.
 “However, a series of reports of an unusual event could signal a problem, potentially, and would lead to further investigations using other databases, such as the CDC's Vaccine Safety DataLink or the FDA's Sentinel system, in which estimates of rates of this event in vaccinated individuals can be made more reliably.”

-Al Ozonoff, director of the precision vaccine program at Boston Children’s Hospital and a pediatrics professor at Harvard Medical School, said it was “problematic” to try to draw inferences from the data Johnson used, but he noted that the senator’s claims were carefully worded. (“I can report what’s being reported on the VAERS system,” Johnson said in prefacing his answer.
-He did not explicitly say the vaccines caused the deaths, though the context of the interview was all about vaccine risks.
+Al Ozonoff, associate director of the Precision Vaccines Program at Boston Children’s Hospital and a pediatrics professor at Harvard Medical School, said it was “problematic” to try to draw inferences from the data Johnson used, but he noted that the senator’s claims were carefully worded. (“I can report what’s being reported on the VAERS system,” Johnson said in a preface to his answer.
+He did not explicitly say the vaccines caused the deaths, although the context of the interview was all about vaccine risks.
 Johnson also spoke in terms of adverse “effects,” which implies causation.
 The VAERS database uses the word “events” to avoid this sort of confusion, Braun said.)

 “I often say to people the VAERS data in some situations may be an appropriate source, but rarely of sufficient quality for us to draw firm conclusions,” Ozonoff said, adding that it was “absolutely correct to say that there is no causality attributed to any of the events that are reported in VAERS.”